London

 Trafalgar Square

-Trafalgar Square is one of the city’s oases where people meet in large numbers when the weather is good.
-The place is named after the Battle of Trafalgar, where the British fleet conquered France and Spain in 1805.
+Trafalgar Square is one of the city’s oases, where people meet in style when the weather is good.
+The square is named after the Battle of Trafalgar, where the British fleet defeated France and Spain during the Napoleonic Wars.
+The naval battle took place on 21 October 1805.

 National Gallery

-The National Gallery is London’s finest collection of paintings.
+The National Gallery is an art museum that houses London’s finest collection of paintings.
 The collection and thus the museum was founded in 1824.
-It contains a large amount of works from the 1200s-1900s by Europe’s leading artists.
+It contains a large amount of works from 1200-1900 by Europe’s leading artists, and among many highlights, for example, you will find some of the artist van Gogh’s sunflowers here.

 Downing Street, London